Cairns Water Security Stage 1 Project

 Flood protection works will be undertaken at Council’s Behana Creek intake as part of the project, to improve the quality and resilience of that water source.
 The existing treatment plant at Behana will be made redundant by the new water treatment plant being built at Gordonvale.

-In December 2023, Council awarded the $325.5 million CWSS1 Design and Construct Contract to John Holland Queensland Pty Ltd (JHQ), following a rigorous 12+ month procurement process.
-Council will now work with JHQ to develop a detailed project design, with construction to commence in mid-2024, and project completion in 2026.
+Cairns Regional Council (Council) awarded the $325.5 million Design and Construct Contract for the Cairns Water Security Stage 1 project to John Holland Queensland (JHQ) in December 2023.
+Council is working with JHQ to develop a detailed project design, with construction to commence in mid-2024, and project completion in 2026.

 Visit the project website for more information.